boschresearch/blech-doc/website/content/en/docs/user-manual/types.md

 Blech distinguishes a `bool` type with two values: `true` and `false`.
 Boolean values may be combined using the binary `and` and `or` operators.
-A boolean value is inverted by the unary `not` operator.
+A Boolean value is inverted by the unary `not` operator.
 All comparisons are admissible.
-Expressions which evaluate to a boolean value are called _conditions_.
+Expressions which evaluate to a Boolean value are called _conditions_.

 In Blech, it is required that conditions that determine the control flow must be side-effect free.
 For example, the statements `await`, `abort`, `reset`, `repeat..until`, `while`, `if` all require side-effect free conditions.